19 Apr Make your work day more active and enhance your health

-Take a stand against inactivity and take steps to enhance your health.
+Take a stand against inactivity and take steps to enhance your health – perhaps beginning with our Comprehensive Health Assessment (the most thorough medical exam available in Canada).
 Stand instead of sitting, walk instead of standing, and ramp up your activity gradually until you meet or preferably exceed, the Canadian Physical Activity Guidelines recommendations.

 Even short periods of activity that increase your heart rate count (yes, even 10 minutes).
 In fact, research suggests we may be better off having several mini workouts each day than one longer one.
 We know for example that hitting the gym every morning does not counter the effects of an otherwise sedentary day.

 Here are eight simple ways to add more activity to your work day:

 - Choose active transportation like walking or cycling to get to and from work.

 - Run errands at lunch – it’s amazing what you can get done when you put your mind to it.

 - Swap sitting meetings for walking meetings.

 - Commuting by car?
 Park a few blocks from your workplace and walk the rest of the way.

 - Using public transportation?
 Hop off the train or bus a few stops early and walk briskly to your home or office.

 - Start a workplace walking group to help foster a workplace that values and supports employee health.